4 MIN WATCH

 Conducting a gap analysis can help you improve your business efficiency, your product, and your profitability by allowing you to pinpoint “gaps” present in your company.
 Once it’s complete, you’ll be able to better focus your resources and energy on those identified areas in order to improve them.

 A gap analysis template visualizes the difference between reality and target for your organization, making it easy to show employees where there is still room to grow.
+It is a great way to visual your data and show where your organization is struggling and thriving.
 In our discussion around the gap analysis template below, we’ll talk specifically about how a gap analysis can be used within a department; it can also be used for your entire business or for a single process.
 The four steps outlined in the template below will help ensure you know precisely what issues you’re facing and how to go about fixing them.

 How To Conduct A Gap Analysis: 4 Steps To Completion